• Skip to primary navigation

 Strip Loin Grilling Steak

-• Lean cut with exceptional flavour and tenderness.
+• Lean cut with exceptional flavor and tenderness.

 • Also known as New York steak.